 Consistent with the mission of the college, Chapel will be held multiple times each semester.
 All full-time students attending classes at the Mt.
 Vernon campus are allowed to miss two chapel services each semester.
 Chapel is also a requirement for graduation.
 Graduation, diplomas and transcripts will be withheld until attendance requirements are met.
-To monitor your Chapel attendance, you can check with the Campus Pastor who if deemed appropriate will assign a make-up day for you.
-Students must earn the required "chapel credits."
+To monitor your Chapel attendance, students can check their progress in "MyWeb."
+If a student has missed more than the allotted amount (two per semester), the Campus Pastor will assign a make-up assignment through Brightspace.
+A student is only allowed the opportunity to make-up two assignments per semester.
+Students must earn the required "chapel credits" to be able to graduate.

 All offices, including the Library, food services, bookstore, and Post office will be closed to students during chapel.
 All residence halls will be closed.
-Regular times for Chapel are at 10:00 AM each Tuesday unless notified by the Provost/Sr. Vice President, in which in most cases a revised schedule is noticed to all students, faculty and staff.
+Regular times for Chapel are at 10:00 AM each Tuesday unless notified by the Provost/Sr. Vice President, in which in most cases a revised schedule is sent by email to all students, faculty and staff.